ddewaele/my-emberjs-starter-kit/google-maps/README.md

 ## Conclusion

 If you made it this far thanks a lot !
-Feel free to provide feedback here or on the  Github project.
+Feel free to provide feedback here or on the [EmberJS Forum](http://discuss.emberjs.com/t/emberjs-with-google-maps-feedback-requested/2212).